YassenAli/Session-Code-files/README.md

 ## Workshop Details

-We conduct front-end workshops as part of the student activity at Minders.
+We conduct `Front-End Workshop` as part of the student activity at Minders.
 This repository is dedicated to providing materials and code from our sessions.

 ## Folder Structure